JayHansea/react-native-website/docs/intro-react.md

 ## JSX

 React and React Native use **JSX,** a syntax that lets you write elements inside JavaScript like so: `<Text>Hello, I am your cat!</Text>`.
 The React docs have [a comprehensive guide to JSX](https://react.dev/learn/writing-markup-with-jsx) you can refer to learn even more.
-Because JSX is JavaScript, you can use variables inside it.
-Here you are declaring a name for the cat, `name`, and embedding it with curly braces inside `<Text>`.
+Since JSX is based on JavaScript, you can easily include variables in it.
+In the following code snippet, you're declaring a name for the cat, `name`, and embedding it within `<Text>` using curly braces.

 ```SnackPlayer name=Curly%20Braces
 import React from 'react';